Sir David Amess: Terror suspect tells court he killed MP over Syria vote

 "If he had previous for doing votes like that he won't do it in the future, and perhaps send a message to his colleagues."

-He added: "So hopefully, he won't be able to harm Muslims in that regard.
+He added: "So hopefully, he won't be able to harm Muslims in that regard."

-"You need a certain amount of votes ... so it's one off the list."

-Under cross-examination by Tom Little QC, Mr Ali told the court he had no regrets about killing Sir David, 69, and denied being "utterly shameless".
+Under cross-examination by Tom Little QC, Mr Ali told the court he had no regrets about killing Sir David, 69, during a constituency surgery at Belfairs Church but denied being "utterly shameless".

 He said: "I wouldn't use the word 'shameless', but I don't have any shame."